lordofhunger/rods-wallpapers/README.md

 # Rod's Wallpapers

-A hand-picked collection of wallpapers, containing anime, art, abstract, pictures and moods.03.
+A hand-picked collection of wallpapers, containing anime, art, abstract, pictures and moods.
 Gathered from forums, archives, screenshots, and friends.
 Some were used in rices, others were not.

 > Featuring: *Chainsaw Man*, *Tengoku Daimakyou*, liminal spaces, schematics, programming, and more.